JoelCourtney/check_keyword/README.md

 # check_keyword

-A trait for Strings and &str's to check if a string is a reserved keyword, and convert it to a safe non-keyword if so.
+A trait for String-like types to check if a string is a reserved keyword, and convert it to a safe non-keyword if so.

 Only strict and reserved keywords are checked against; weak keywords are not included.